hansgelke/retro_CircuitPython/docs/setup_vm.md

 # Setting up a VM

-These are instructions to prepare a VM for students to use in the labs.
+**These** are instructions to prepare a VM for students to use in the labs.
 First, go through the process of setting up a fresh Ubuntu VM.
 Skip the unattended installation, I don't trust VirtualBox.
 (user: mc2, password: mc2)

+1. - - hhhhh

 ## General settings